nikivanov/watney/README.md

 Besides the components listed above, some breadboard jumper wires and M3 screws, the rest of the components are 3D-printable.
 All parts are fairly small and should be printable on even cheapest 3D printers.

+The software part of Watney is written in Python and provides webcam-on-wheels functionality.
+The camera feed is hardware-encoded into an HD stream, which is served on a web page that also provides keyboard control of the rover.